Maine

 Turning L.L.Bean Boots Into Wagers: Novelty Betting at Maine Fairs

 At Maine’s summer fairs and autumn festivals, the humble L.L.Bean boot may be the next frontier in quirky, regional betting entertainment.
-A “Bean Boot Toss Accuracy Challenge” where fairgoers compete by throwing the iconic Maine-made footwear at targets all while crowds cheer and bettors place prop wagers on precision or sheer distance.
+A “Bean Boot Toss Accuracy Challenge” where fairgoers compete by throwing the iconic Maine-made footwear at targets, all while crowds cheer and bettors place prop wagers on precision or sheer distance.

 With clear rules, simple competition regulations, and regional appeal, this contest could be gamified through geofenced mobile betting apps or on-site kiosks.
 Categories such as “Most Accurate Toss” or “Furthest Toss” open the door to numerous novelty betting markets.